On the daily chart, NZD/USD reached 88.6% target of the “Bat”. This increases the possibility of a pullback to 23.6%, 38.2% and 50% of the wave CD.

 Credit Suisse, Nomura, JP Morgan echo a similar trade seeking to benefit from the euro appreciation.

-Expanding bearish Ichimoku Cloud with rising Senkou Span A; a cancelled dead cross of Tenkan-sen and Kijun-sen with the rising lines; the market are returned into the positive area.
+Bearish Ichimoku Cloud with falling Senkou Span A and B; a new dead cross of Tenkan-sen and Kijun-sen with falling lines; the market breaking down the main daily supports and will continue the downtrend.